hansemannn/titanium-googlemaps/README.md

 ```js
 mapView.cluster();
 ```
-That's it!
+You are all set!
 Optionally, you can also set your own cluster ranges and define custom images for each cluster range in your `mapView` instance:
 ```js
 var mapView = maps.createView({